 I especially love nature centers, because they can be the perfect place to get comfortable exploring the outdoors with your kids.
 Even if you feel like you have no experience, volunteers or rangers in the nature center can answer your questions and get you started on a trail that fits your family’s ability level.

-Note: Make sure you always call ahead for hours because many are open only on weekends and depend on volunteers for staffing.
+Note: Hours for these centers are notorious for last minute changes.
+Make sure you ALWAYS call ahead for hours because many are open only on weekends and depend on volunteers for staffing.
 Thank you VOLUNTEERS!

 Okay, the Buena Vista Audubon Nature Center in Oceanside isn’t officially in Orange County.
 But if you are coming from San Clemente, it can be closer than some of the north county nature centers.
 We visited before their 2014/2015 renovations and improvements.
 I can’t wait to go back and see how it’s changed.

 Highlights: Easy nature trails amongst the reeds and across bridges.
 Look for turtles in the ponds.

 Nearby: Neighboring Carlsbad makes this an easy spot to stop on your way to/from Legoland.

 Dana Point Headlands Nature Interpretive Center is a favorite place to bring out-of-town guests for the views (when it’s not foggy!).

 Highlights include: the bluff top trail (stay on the trail!) and the potential for spotting whales and other sea life below.
 If you’re quiet, you might hear the foghorn from the harbor or the sea lions on the buoy.

 El Dorado Nature Center is another one of those spots that’s not quite in Orange County, but right on the northern border of the county with Long Beach.
 It’s such an amazing place, that I had to include it in this list.

 Highlights include: its island location and feels-like-you-are-getting-lost-in-nature trails, plus we always spot butterflies or dragonflies here.